viamrobotics/docs/docs/components/input-controller/fake.md

 Configuring a `fake` input controller allows you to test an input controller communicating with your robot, without any physical hardware.

-This controller can have [Controls](../#control-field) defined in `attributes`, but only ever returns a single event on the X axis.
+This controller can have [Controls](../#control-field) defined in `attributes`, as seen in the "Raw JSON" tab below.
-It behaves like a joystick with the [Event.value](../#event-object) stuck at 0.7.
+However, these controls only ever return a single `PositionChangeAbs` event on the X axis, with the [Event.value](../#event-object) stuck at 0.7.

 ## Configuration